DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 ### Changing Attributes and Skills

 All Attributes and Skills start at a +0 modifier.
-The Attribute modifier adds to all relevant Skills.
+The Attribute modifier  `MISSING`.
 You can adjust your Skills and Attributes using your Experience Points, which will help define how capable your character for relevant actions.
-On initial character creation, you can spend points to increase or gain points to decrease Attributes and Skill Modifiers up to positive or negative 3.
-This upper limit increases on even level-ups (2, +4; 4, +5; 6, +6).
+On initial character creation, you can spend points to increase or gain points to decrease Attributes and Skill Modifiers up to `MISSING`.
+This upper limit increases on even level-ups `MISSING`.
 Once these are set at character creation, a player may only add newly awarded Experience points.

 Raising an Attribute Modifier by +1 initially costs 2 Experience Points.
 Raising a Skill